Health in Belize

 This program aims to help students gain perspective on international healthcare while increasing their cultural competency.
 Learning to communicate and work with patients from different backgrounds is invaluable to students who wish to pursue a healthcare profession.
 The program also offers a unique opportunity to broaden a student’s undergraduate experience through meaningful professional and personal interactions.
 Further, the clinical exposure will be helpful not only in applying to graduate health professional programs but will also enable our students to become more well-rounded applicants and, in turn, more conscientious healthcare providers.
 This program hopes to develop mature individuals who leave Belize with significant experience in the world beyond the classroom as it is an ideal vehicle for developing some of the skills and attitudes that are valued in the practice of medicine— flexibility, self-reliance, and sensitivity to other cultures.
 Lastly, this program offers our students an ethical healthcare-centered shadowing option that meets AAMC ethics guidelines.

-Estimated Program Fee: 3,955 (includes lodging, breakfast, several lunches and dinners, program-related transportation, and entrance fees for program-related academic and cultural activities).
+Estimated Program Fee: $3,715 (includes lodging, breakfast, several lunches and dinners, program-related transportation, and entrance fees for program-related academic and cultural activities) and $300 program deposit.
 It does not include plane fare, UGA tuition or UGA fees.
 Click here for more details.

 Application Opens: Currently Open